Little Yellow Wheelbarrow

 Zone Requirements: 3-9

-Vibrant pink, purple and violet hydrangea bushes in front of a vintage white picket fence.
+Vibrant pink, purple and violet hydrangea bushes in front of a vintage white picket fence at the front of the house.

 Roses

-While the classic rose is beloved for its beauty and aroma, it requires a lot of maintenance and doesn’t look very nice during the winter.
-However, if you love roses and want to add curb appeal to your landscaping, a shrub rose may be an ideal choice.
+While the classic rose is beloved for its beauty and aroma, it requires a lot of maintenance and doesn’t look very pleasant during the winter.
+However, if you love roses and just have to have them, shrub roses may be an ideal choice.

-Shrub roses are one of the easiest types of roses to grow and merge all the best characteristics of roses together into one attractive, low-maintenance plant!
-They are 3-5 feet tall and only 3 feet wide and have large, beautiful clusters of blooms.
-Plus they smell absolutely heavenly.
+Shrub roses are one of the easiest types to grow and merge all the best characteristics of roses into one attractive, low-maintenance plant!
+They are 3-5 feet tall and only 3 feet wide and have large, beautiful clusters of blooms with glossy foliage.
+Plus, they smell heavenly and make excellent cut flowers.

 Blooms: Spring, summer, fall